-Table 1 Risk Analysis table Risk Appetite (low; medium; Type of Risks Risk Description high) Risk Measures Impact (low; medium; high) Strategic Risk 1) DSCO's shareholder return is dependent on the performance of a single target business 1) Medium 1) As DSCO aims to complete the Business Combination with a single target business rather than with multiple target businesses.
+Table 1 Risk Analysis table Type of Risks Risk Description Risk Appetite (low; medium; high) Risk Measures Impact (low; medium; high) Strategic Risk 1) DSCO's shareholder return is dependent on the performance of a single target business 1) Medium 1) As DSCO aims to complete the Business Combination with a single target business rather than with multiple target businesses.
 The prospects of the Company's success after the Business Combination will depend solely on the performance of a single business.
 Therefore, as described DSCO has rolled out a structured approach to seek the best possible Business Combination with a target company to realize long-term shareholder value creation.
 1) High , a consequence of this is that returns for the shareholders of DSCO may be adversely affected if growth in the value of the target business is not achieved or if the value of the target business or any of its material assets subsequently is written down.
-2) Business Combination is likely to be formed via an acquisition of a minority stake, which could impact the Company's decision- making authority 2) Medium 2) As the majority ownership of the target business will likely be held by third parties the Company will face strategic risks as it will not obtain control over the target business.
+2) Business Combination is likely to be formed via an acquisition of a minority stake, which could impact the Company's decision- making authority 2) Low 2) As the remaining ownership of the target business will likely be held by third parties the Company will face strategic risks as it will not obtain control over the target business.
 As a consequence, DSCO will thoroughly investigate and conduct due diligence on holders of the remaining ownership of the target business and negotiate shareholders' agreements and/or similar agreements if deemed necessary.
 2) Low , additional costs and time for due diligence on third parties may be required.

-Strategic Risk 3) Risk of not finding a Business Combination 3) Medium 3) DSCO set up a thorough process; pre- determined set of investment criteria matching the aforementioned guide lines for the target business, a 'long-list' of approximately 200 companies remained.
-This group was further narrowed down based on an extensive pre-agreed set of desired qualitative and quantitative requirements.
-DSCO now engages with selected companies for explorative conversations assessing characteristics and performance further in order to select one company to invest the full amount raised at the IPO.
-DSCO believes it hence can pursue a sound investment for all stakeholders involved and meet the purpose of agreeing a transaction and propose a Business Combination on a dedicated DSCO EGM.
+Strategic Risk 3) Risk of not finding 3) Low 3) DSCO set up a thorough process; pre- 3) Low , due to DSCO's confidence in the a Business determined set of investment criteria process of finding a suitable target.
+As Combination matching the aforementioned guide disclosed on 18 December 2019 DSCO has lines for the target business, a 'long-list' entered into a non-binding heads of of approximately 200 companies agreement.
+These discussions were ongoing remained.
+This group was further on 31 December 2019.
+On 9 January 2020 narrowed down based on an extensive DSCO entered into a Business Combination pre-agreed set of desired qualitative and Agreement with CM.com.
+This Business quantitative requirements.
+DSCO Combination Agreement is subject to final believes it hence can pursue a sound approval of the EGM on 20 February 2020. investment for all stakeholders involved The Business Combination Agreement and meet the purpose of agreeing a materialized after the reporting period (the transaction and propose a Business full year 2019) and does not affect the Combination on a dedicated DSCO EGM. financial statements.
 If no Business Combination is completed, the exposure of Ordinary Shareholders is limited to (i) the negative interest incurred by the Company over the amounts held in the Escrow Account and (ii) a maximum of 1% of their investment (i.e. the Escape Hatch).
-3) Low, due to DSCO's confidence in the process of finding a suitable target, its distinctive proposition and the mitigation of risk we consider this strategic risk to be low.